We love FAQs. They are good for content marketing, search engine optimization (SEO) and conversion rate optimization (CRO), and that’s what we do.

 Any question that is related to your business is a good topic for your site.
 Questions can be more general than many competitors will write about and more specific where only companies from your niche might touch on.
 Both general and specific questions are good to target, but you need to take into account what resources you have.
 Then you can choose after which topics to prioritize first, and which to cover in the next round and so on.

-Why to use FAQs in your SEO:
+Why to use FAQs for your SEO:

 People come to Google to search for information.
 Even if they don’t construct their query as a question, a question is implied.
 When they type in a 2-word query, that may imply multiple questions.
 For example, if someone types in Chuck Norris in the search field, they might have all of these different questions in mind: